Writing Guardrails with Really

 REQUIRE bucket STARTS WITH CONTEXT environment

-All of the operators can be used with context answers.
-Here we use the MATCHES glob operator to apply the guardrail to all production environments.
+All operators can be used with context answers.
+Here we use MATCHES apply the guardrail to all production environments.

-GUARDRAIL "Ensure production buckets start with company name"
+GUARDRAIL "Ensure S3 buckets in production start with the organization name"

 Context answers accommodate both single- and multi-select with the same guardrail syntax.